Session 0 - Module B: Advanced Pattern Theory¶

 Reflection Pattern Implementations¶

 The simplest approach implements reflection manually with basic iteration control.
-This gives you full control over the reflection process but requires handling all the logic yourself.
+This gives you full control over the reflection process but requires handling all the logic yourself - like building a data processing pipeline from scratch with pure Python instead of using established frameworks.

 class BareMetalReflectionAgent: